Your environment consists of:

 Fun/Hobbies – Your environment will determine the kind of hobbies or fun available to you… this will affect you physically depending on what hobbies you do.

-How your environment affects you emotionally
+How your environment affects your life emotionally

 Security – Living in unsecure environments will cause a person to have large amounts of fearful/angry emotions.